-When we were on a “soft-launch” in Canada, our CPI on iPhone was $2.
+When we were on a “soft-launch” in Canada, our CPI on the iPhone was $2.
 But unfortunately, the information was useless for the international release as Canada wasn’t our target market.
-We targeted on the USA but we had no similar games on that market and we couldn’t evaluate how much will user attraction cost.
+We targeted the USA but we had no similar games on that market and we couldn’t evaluate how much will user attraction cost.

 We didn’t know how much user attraction will cost in the USA but if LTV was higher than $1.04, we would have a $2 income from CPI.

-We talked with other developers and knew that Canada market was rather expensive.
+We talked with other developers and knew that the Canada market was rather expensive.
 Many teams carry out “soft-launches” here and users know about that.
 That’s why we assumed that the USA market would fit in our indices of income from the point of view of CPI.